ibaibing/javacard_sdks/README.FORK.md

 Use jc301_kit_ClassicEdition directory.

-1.First configure the environment according to the instructions for [building-javacard-applet]((https://github.com/ibaibing/building-javacard-applet/blob/main/README.md)), but jc301 need JDK1.8, and then
+1.First configure the environment according to the instructions for [building-javacard-applet](https://github.com/ibaibing/building-javacard-applet/blob/main/README.md), but jc301 need JDK1.8, and then,

 2.Use JCSDK directly like this:
 ```bash